 High Density EEG Testing

-EGI has devised an ingenuous way to apply the large number of sensors (128 in our system) by devising a “net” that can apply the electrodes in minutes.
+EGI has devised an ingenuous way to apply the large number of sensors (128 in our system) by devising a “net” that can apply the sponge electrodes in minutes.
 The application is quick and painless, reduces patient anxiety about the test and, therefore, increases compliance.
-Additionally, the net application does not require the need for sedation, and since there is no abrasion of the scalp as is typical with conventional EEG’s, risk of infection is reduced.
+Additionally, the net application does not require the need for sedation, and since there is no abrasion of the scalp, and no gluing, as is typical with conventional EEG’s, risk of infection is reduced.

 Our HD-EEG technicians have specialized training and experience in the use of dense array apparatus, and strive to create a comfortable, soothing experience for our patients without the need for sedation.
 Comfortable chairs and TV/Video Games are provided to keep patients occupied.
 In extreme cases, our behavior therapists are available to assist our HD-EEG technicians in calming down distressed patients.
 Since even the most sensitive patients handle the testing well, the resulting data is more reliable for our doctors than conventional EEG systems.

 Anyone can get HD-EEG testing done at CNNH, you do not have to be a CNNH patient in order to schedule an HD-EEG test.
-We often get referrals from other doctors to perform HD-EEG testing on their patients our this testing service is so unique and invaluable.
+We often get referrals from other doctors to perform HD-EEG testing on their patients as our testing service is unique and invaluable.

 128+ Sensor Whole Head Coverage